Selerity/sas-analytics-pro/README.md

 # SAS Analytics Pro (Cloud-Native)

+## IMPORTANT

+This repo has been deprecated as of April 2022 in favour of _Selerity Desktop (Personal)_ which is available for free from  https://seleritysas.com/selerity-desktop-personal/

+---
 ## Overview
 This repo contains info and scripts to help get you up and running with the new Cloud-Native (containerised) version of SAS Analytics Pro from the SAS Institute.
 The first release of this software is version 2021.1.4 (August 2021).